Categories : Opian

 If you are not in our size range, are you more or less?

-We come to the question we talked about a lot lately, the size range.
+We get to the question that we have talked about a lot lately, the size range.

-Although the vast majority of the survey respondents are part of the range already available, it was decided to add 3 sizes to the Opian offering, 1 smaller and 2 larger.
+Although the vast majority of people who responded to the survey are part of the size range already available, it was decided to add 3 sizes to the Opian offer, 1 smaller and 2 larger.
 The sizes available from now on will be from 0 to 10, which makes 11 different sizes in total.

-I am aware that this new size proposal will not cover all the different bodies.
-However, it is impossible to have the patterns graded by another company because of the non-existent budget and there was no gradingn classes for the bigger sizes at school.
+I am aware that this new size proposition will not cover all people.
+However, it is impossible to have the patterns graded by another company because of the non-existent budget.
+In addition, there was no grading course for plus sizes during my training and it is not easy to find a course that offers it more than the very basic knowledge.

-Indeed, behind Opian, there is only one person.
-Simply because there is no budget for any employees, a large marketing campaign or contracts for service providers.
-Everything is financed by me, there is no sponsorship, no bank and no crowdfunding to support certain costs.
-Which means that all the work is done by me, from design, through pattern making, grading, graphic design, web design, photos, instructions, social medias, accounting, marketing up to 'to the after-sales service.
+Behind Opian, there is only one person.
+Simply because I started out this way, as a freelance.
+Despite the passing years, there is no budget for employees, a major marketing campaign or contracts for service providers.
+Everything is financed by myself, there is no sponsorship, no bank and no crowdfunding campaign to support certain costs.
+Which also means that all the work is done by me, from design, through pattern making, grading, graphic design, web design, photos, instructions, social medias, accounting, marketing up to the after-sales service.
 All this in addition to my current full-time job of 42 hours a week.
+Working as a freelance works for me and allows me to manage every step of creation and administration.

 Where do you buy your patterns?